 Many students choose to move off campus after their first year at King's; however, upper year housing is now available in the King's Commons and Epworth Place Houses: https://www.kings.uwo.ca/current-students/student-affairs/residence/.

-Programs for students in their first year include individual appointments with a learning skills strategist, peer learning coaches, individual academic counselling, free math, writing and English as a second language tutoring, an academic peer guide program, an off-campus peer guide program; orientation (academic and social program), and residence-based transition programs.
+King's offers comprehensive student support programs, including individual appointments with a learning skills strategist, peer learning coaches, individual academic counselling, free math, writing, and English as a second language tutoring, an academic peer guide program, an off-campus peer guide program, orientation (academic and social program), and residence-based transition programs.

-There are 36 varsity teams at at Western University which King's University College students can participate on.
-This academic year, 160 Western varsity athletes, from a wide range of sports, are registered as students at King's.
-For those not interested in varsity level sports, there is an extensive intramural program.
-Using your Western Student OneCard, you will have access to the Western Fitness Centre on the main campus or you can choose to work out in the Fitness Area in The King Centre.
+There are 46 varsity teams at Western University which King's University College students can participate on.
+This academic year, 200 Western varsity athletes from a wide range of sports are registered as students at King's.
+For those not interested in varsity-level sports, there is an extensive intramural program.
+Using your Western Student OneCard, you will have access to the Western Fitness Centre on the main campus, or you can choose to work out in the Fitness Area in The King Centre.

 Alternatively, you can hop on one of the many shuttle buses operating between King's and Western and explore the many opportunities available to you as a student.